 Register now for the October 20 webinar "Creating Socio-Environmental Scenarios."

 Coyotes, Conflict, and Cities: Exploring the Role of Social Heterogeneity in Shaping Coyote Behavior

 Virtual seminar presented by Dr. Christoper Schell, University of California, Berkeley

-Join us on Tuesday, April 20 at 11:00 A.M. for our next virtual seminar with SESYNC's Dr. Renee Obringer.
+Join us on Tuesday, October 5, 2021 at 1:00 P.M. for a virtual seminar with Dr. Melanie Malone on urban gardens and environmnetal injustices.
 Talk is free and open to the public.
 Registration required.

 Urban Gardens and Environmental Injustices: Collaborating with Communities to Address Risks to Gardeners